Bayesian Cosmic Void Finding with Graph Flows: Introduction

 The void finding literature has strongly focused so far on addressing the problem with a deterministic approach, neglecting the fact that it naturally maps to probabilistic methods.
 Restricting the discussion to the case of galaxy redshift surveys, the observables are sparse and biased tracers of the density field.
 Thus, finding the underdense zones is an underconstrained problem.
 What seems more meaningful to consider is the probability distribution over void catalogs conditioned on galaxy catalogs

-where the $v_\alpha$ and $g_\beta$ are tuples containing void and galaxy properties, respectively, and the catalog size $N_v$ is a random variable.
+where the $v_\alpha$ and $g_\beta$ are tuples containing void and galaxy properties, respectively.
 Traditional void finders adopt deterministic definitions of $\{v_\alpha\}$ such that this distribution collapses to a delta function.
 There are some algorithms computing confidence scores for individual voids, but due to void exclusion and similar effects such factorization of the distribution is a poor approximation: one needs to take correlations between voids into account.

 Discarding the probabilistic character of the problem is not only problematic in a formal sense.
 It is tied to the observed instability of existing void finders~\citep[e.g.,][]{Sartori2026}.
 We demonstrate this instability in Fig.~\ref{fig:jitter} where VIDE void catalogs obtained after small random jitters of the underlying galaxies are displayed.
 We see that even though voids (here with minimum radius $60\,h^{-1}\text{Mpc}$) would be expected to decouple from small-scale perturbations, the resulting void catalogs are quite different.
 It has also been noticed that computing catalogs over random subsamples of a given galaxy field and averaging their statistics leads to significantly improved cosmological constraining power~\citep{Liu2026}.